cccx3/cccx3/README.md

-Data Scientist dabbling with a passion for pop culture, music, and sports, among other things.
+Data Scientist with a passion for pop culture, music, and sports, among other things.

 Twitter: https://github.com/cccx3